-Finances and Infertility: How to Navigate Your Money While Becoming Parents
+Finances and Infertility: Navigate Your Money While Becoming Parents

 September Burton: Hello everyone.
 And welcome to this episode of the Colorado Fertility Conference Podcast.
 I am your host, September Burton.
 And today I have Denise Steele with me and Denise works for a company called SeedTrust Escrow.
 So we’re going to be talking money and infertility and how to navigate that whole world.
 So we are very grateful for Denise to be coming on and share her expertise with us.
 So she is a third-party ART consultant for SeedTrust Escrow.
 She’s the program director for seed coach fertility financial guidance.
 She joined SeedTrust Escrow and Seed coach fertility guidance in 2019.
 And prior to that, she was the strategic director and clinical liason for a large surrogacy and egg donor agency.
 And she started a blog called Hope for Fertility back in 2012.
 And this is because she has her own story.
 She was actually an intended parent.
 Good morning, Denise.
 I want to just turn it over to you because your story is fascinating.
 And I want people to be able to hear your story and get to know you a little bit.
 How are you this morning?

 [00:01:01] Denise Steele: I’m great, September.
 Thank you so much for having me.
 It’s an honor to be here.

 [00:01:05]September Burton: Thank you for coming on.
 It’s an honor to have you on.
 So will you get started by telling us your story?